LogLInk1K/LogLInk1K/README.md

 ## Hello,World.

-- I enjoy coding , 和 thinking through these things.
+- I enjoy coding , and thinking through these things.
 - I have basic knowledge of Java , Python.
 - Just a hobbyist.